-Preparation:
+• Preparation:

-- Teams continue to develop and test their autonomous solutions based on results from the Dress Rehearsal. - o Real-time technical support is provided for the last days/hours before final submission.
+- Teams continue to develop and test their autonomous solutions based on results from the Dress Rehearsal. - Real-time technical support is provided during the last days before final submission.
+Early submissions are encouraged to ensure time for troubleshooting.

-• Submission:
+Submission: